-It really does make me stop in my tracks and ask myself what am I allowing into my life, my mind, and my heart.
+It really makes me stop in my tracks and ask myself what I am allowing into my life, mind, and heart.

 What am I allowing into my life that is literally robbing me of my JOY and my time?